Ajay-ee13/Booking-Api/FlightAndSearch/README.md

 ## Project Setup

 - clone the project on your local machine
-- Eecute `npm install` on the same path as of your root directory of the downloaded project
+- Execute `npm install` on the same path as of your root directory of the downloaded project
 - Create a `.env` file in the root directory and add the following environment variables
   - `PORT=3000`
 - Inside the `src/config` folder create a new file `config.json` and then add following piece of code